 9. The Chinese use drones equipped with flame-throwers to fight trash stuck in power lines.

-10. American jazz pianist Jelly Roll Morton, at the age of 14 tricked his great-grandmother into believing he was a night watchman at a barrelhouse when in fact he was working as a piano player in a brothel.
+10. The famous American jazz pianist Jelly Roll Morton, at the age of 14 tricked his great-grandmother into believing that he was a night watchman at a barrelhouse when in fact he was working as a piano player in a brothel.
 In that atmosphere, he often sang smutty lyrics.
 He took the nickname "Jelly Roll", which was slang for vagina.

 11Chernobyl power plant